 Father and Sons ]

 always want to do things differently from the way their

-fathers did them, and fathers always insist
+fathers did them, and fathers always insist on interfering

-as at first, and not necessarily.'
+first, and not necessarily.'
 What was the third question again?

-Is he chasing the return of the third
+Is he chasing the return of the third Michelin star?
+It's

 Albert Roux is known as 'Michel junior' to avoid confusion

-just as well that 'Michel senior' called his own son Alain and
+as well that 'Michel senior' called his own son Alain and

-not Albert as this would have been hopelessly
+not Albert as this would have been hopelessly confusing.
+Michel

-Paris.
+Hellegouarch in Paris.
 Patisserie, as many great chefs will

 tell you, is the best way to start in the cookery business.
-In

-it is almost a microcosm of the culinary arts, and Michel,
+is almost a microcosm of the culinary arts, and Michel, like

 working with pastry.